Pledge Partner Case Study - Payload Studios

 RaiseTheGame is all about collaboration and learning from each other - our pledge partner case studies show how other games businesses are improving diversity and inclusion in their businesses.

-Here's how one of our Pledge Partners, Payload Studios, are improving diversity and inclusion:
+Here's how one of our Launch Pledge Partners, Payload Studios, are improving diversity, equality and inclusion within their business:

 Our Diversity Initiative